Submission Deadline: January 24, 2020

 Terms of Reference

-This award is to recognize the principals of an emerging architectural practice that has consistently produced distinguished architecture.
-The award recognizes the achievements of the principals for the quality of their built work, service to their clients, innovations in practice and public recognition.
+This award is to recognize an emerging architectural practice that has consistently produced distinguished architecture.
+The award recognizes the achievements of the practice for the quality of their built work, service to their clients, innovations in practice and public recognition.

 The following practices will be eligible to submit materials for this award: